Rose & Fire are pushing the envelope with their latest design Crazy Stripe, and we LOVE it!

 Driver, 3 wood, Hybrid: “Crazy Stripes” Headcovers have an MSRP of $27-29 per cover

--This nylon canvas is tough, beautiful, and light–everything you want in a headcover.
-Similar to its beefy cousin Ballistic Nylon, this fabric is very strong.
+This nylon canvas is sturdy, beautiful, and light–everything you want in a headcover.
+Similar to its beefy cousin Ballistic Nylon, this fabric is solid.
 However, this nylon canvas’s finer 1×1 plain weave allows for a more fluid drape and smoother lines.

 Putter Cover: Cotton Canvas with Ultralight Wax MSRP $32

--This cover is made from a rugged #10 duck cotton canvas that is lightly waxed to resist some moisture under normal playing conditions (but not storms).
+This cover is made from a rugged #10 duck cotton canvas that is lightly waxed.
+It is waxed to resist some moisture under normal playing conditions (but not storms).
 The fabric will soften over time and take on a character unique to you.
 This canvas is 100% cotton that is impregnated (not coated) with a light wax.
 This allows it to resist moisture and will help keep your gear looking great.

 Alignment Stick Cover: Black Nylon MSRP $12